stegra05/3-liga-ml-predictor/README.md

 ## 📊 Dataset Overview

 This project provides the most comprehensive publicly available dataset for German 3.
-Liga football, specifically designed for machine learning match prediction models using gradient boosting algorithms (CatBoost, LightGBM).
+Liga football, specifically designed for machine learning match prediction models using Random Forest algorithms.

 **What makes it special:**
 - ✅ **ML-Ready**: Pre-split train/val/test sets, no preprocessing needed